It’s enough to keep you up at night.

 5PM: I doubt I am alone, but I identify you really strongly with faith.
 Your career is one thing, but when I think of you, that’s how it is.
 Part and parcel, you and faith.

 5PM: Like you just mentioned, how do you reconcile being a person of faith and also, being able to turn it on as vicious competitor?
-It seems like it could potentially result in a contradiction of sorts, simply due to the optics, call it “not hurting your fellow man” or whatever people say.
+It seems like it could potentially result in a contradiction of sorts, simply due to the optics.

 5PM: Being an athlete, especially a successful one, and then a coach I believe qualifies you as a public figure.
 As someone people know and also, someone who isn’t shy to talk about your faith or be demonstrative about it, is that sort of a calling?
 Or is it a role you had to grow into?

 Jim Gruenwald: You know what?
 It’s who I am.
 I’ll give you a perfect example.
-When I was initially hired to go up to the USOEC and help coach with Ivan, I looked at the message boards and people said,”Oh, he’s going to proselytize to those guys up there.”
-That’s not my job.
+When I was initially hired to go up to the USOEC and help coach with Ivan, I looked at the message boards and people said,Oh, he’s going to proselytize to those guys up there.
+That wasn’t my job.
 My job was to go up there and coach.
 But when I arrived, I told those guys very clearly, I’m a Christian, I say so unashamedly.
 If you want to know what I believe, you can ask me.
 But when I’m in the wrestling room coaching you guys, sometimes I will use “God” or “Christ” because those are words in my vocabulary.

 I’ll say something like, You were created by God in a certain way to do something.
-That’s not me proselytizing, that is language I use to let you know this is how the body works.
+That’s not me proselytizing; that is language I use to let you know this is how the body works.
 If you want to call it science, call it science, but this is how I frame it.
 And the other thing is there was a morality that came with me, as well.
 I told the guys once again, Listen, I’m not going to push my Christian values on you, but if you think you can go and be out drinking and whoring around and still be an Olympic-level athlete, then you are sadly mistaken.
-Because I spent 12 years at the Olympic Training Center and I saw guys who were much better athletes than me going out at night and on weekends trying to get laid and getting hammered, and they weren’t making World and Olympic teams, much better athletes than me, and I was.
+Because, I spent 12 years at the Olympic Training Center and saw guys who were much better athletes than me going out at night and on weekends trying to get laid and getting hammered, and they weren’t making World and Olympic Teams.
+Much better athletes than me.

-I owned that weight class for five years and I was top two at that weight from 1997 all the way through to 2004-2005, right?
-And I was one of those guys who I don’t think was supremely gifted as an athlete and I am comparing myself to people who were around and were better athletes.
+I owned that weight class for five years and I was top-2 at that weight from 1997 all the way through to 2004-2005, right?
+And I was one of those guys who I don’t think was supremely gifted as an athlete, and I am comparing myself to people who were around and were better athletes.
 But I did come to the table with some things other guys didn’t have.
 The bottom line is, I had to scratch and claw to get to the top, it wasn’t an easy road.
 I had to make sure that I did things right.
-There are very few superstars at the Olympic level — Armen Nazaryan, Alexander Karelin, those guys are superstars.
-Those are guys who if they’re on, you just can’t touch.
+There are very few superstars at the Olympic level.
+Armen Nazaryan, Alexander Karelin, those guys are superstars.
+Those are guys whom if they’re on, you just can’t touch.
 When Nazaryan was at his best, people could not touch him.
 He was amazing.
-When he wasn’t at his best, guys like me could take him into overtime or put him up against the wall and have it be a 1-1 match before dislocating your shoulder like I did in 2003.
+When he wasn’t at his best, guys like me could take him into overtime or put him up against the wall and have it become a 1-1 match before dislocating your shoulder like I did in 2003.

 The point of the story is that going back to it, my faith drives me.
-It drove me as an athlete and initially I think as a coach.
-And the fact that for years I didn’t come home with World or Olympic medals for years drove me as a coach.
-That was something that was brutal for me because I had won ten international events, I medaled in 30 international events.
+It drove me as an athlete, and initially, I think as a coach.
+And the fact that for years I didn’t come home with World or Olympic medals drove me as a coach.
+That was something that was brutal for me because I had won 10 international events, I medaled in 30 international events.
 I was a Pan Am champ, a World Cup champ, but in the Worlds, the best I could ever do was fourth.
 I took sixth in the Olympics, tenth in the Worlds, then eighth in the Worlds, fourth in the Worlds, and then tenth at the Olympics.
-I placed in the top ten but I never medaled in the Worlds or the Olympics.
+I placed in the top-10 but I never medaled in the Worlds or the Olympics.
 I had a five year streak where I was the man, but I never brought home any hardware.

 5PM: What do you mean?